-Social media has revolutionized and changed forever how we share information with each other, and because of it, we are now more connected than we’ve ever been before.
+Social media has revolutionized and forever changed how we share information with each other, and, because of it, we are now more connected than we’ve ever been before.
 This is just one of the many reasons why social media can be important to your yearbook committee’s overall process including promoting and selling the yearbooks.

 Promoting through social media channels is one of the quickest ways to alert the student body about upcoming yearbook events, fundraisers, contests, sales, and more.
 You can share behind-the-scenes photos of the staff preparing the book, ask the students directly what they would like to see more of in their yearbook, and let them know their opinions matter.
 You can even use some of the photos that are shared via social media for the yearbook.